Cosijopiii/Cosijopiii.github.io/_pages/about.md

     <p> Luis Enrique Erro \#1</p>
     <p> Sta María Tonanzintla, 72840 San Andrés Cholula, Pue.</p>

-news: False  # includes a list of news items
+news: True  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---